Solder Bridging Issues, Causes and Recommendations during PCB Assembly

 - Pin holes and blow holes- These are caused on account of excess moisture in the board or even poor copper plating.

 Irrespective of what solder bridging is on account of, the fact is that it can pose a host of problems.
 While we cannot ensure that solder bridging never occurs, there are certainly some key measures that can be taken to reduce the risk of soldering significantly.
+Check out the complete guide on how Solder Bridges becoming a major challenge during PCB assembly.

 Here are some handy tips to reduce solder bridging:

-1) Circuit board design.
+1) Printed Circuit board design.

 A close look at the circuit board design can be an effective step in reducing bridging.
 Common areas to watch out for include adjusting the aperture width or looking at area ratios.
 Often adding solder mask dams can also arrest bridging